 The most basic skills are self-awareness, self-assessment, self-empowerment, crisis management, problem solving, communications, positive thinking and tolerance for others.
 These skills can be developed by getting to know how to harness them

-4. Group interaction: The students should be made to work in groups to enhance the interaction within group.
+The students should be made to work in groups to enhance the interaction within group.
 It will bring out the leadership qualities as well as follower skills.
 Besides working in groups the student would share information and value each others contribution.
 The opinions within the group triggers emotional factors that are controlled.
-When working in group each student recognise the commitment they have towards the task.
+When working in group each student recognize the commitment they have towards the task.
 They also learn to tolerate within the group.

 Emotional Intelligence for Teachers:

 A successful teacher need to handle their negative and positive emotions in a proper healthy way.
 Then only can they develop good atmosphere in a classroom.
 To know what the ways to manage them are, let’s have glimpse of some of them.

 As you are in front of classroom every day, you need to keep check on your emotions.
 If you feel a sign of disrespect or things out of control or not obeying, then don’t blame the children.
 You are responsible for those.
 Ask yourself what feeling you are going through.
 You know respect must be earned.
 So if you show them, you will receive them.
 Besides, child’s emotional needs are what you as teacher need to take care of.
 So use patience in knowing that.